 Enjoy your supper on their outdoor terrace if the weather is nice.
 Even if the views are stunning, Time Out goes above and beyond to enhance your experience by offering rooftop entertainment and cozy seating.

-Time Out also highlights the absence of decent, reasonably priced food in the region.
+Time Out also highlights the region’s absence of decent, reasonably priced food.

 iii) Brooklyn Historical Society

-This museum of Empire Stores will present to you the rich culture and history of Brooklyn through tales of labourers, artists, commerce, activists, families, communities, and the environment.
+This Empire Stores museum will present Brooklyn’s rich culture and history through tales of laborers, artists, commerce, activists, families, communities, and the environment.

 The Brooklyn Historical Society was established in 1863 and has been documenting Brooklyn’s 400-year history ever since.
 It functions as a library, a museum, and a hub for education.